SAP/cf-nodejs-logging-support/README.md

 app.listen(3000);

-// Messages will now be logged exactly as demonstrated by the Custom Messages paragraph logger.log("info", "Server is listening on port %d", 3000);
+// Messages will now be logged exactly as demonstrated by the message logs paragraph logger.log("info", "Server is listening on port %d", 3000);
 ```